truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 ## Connect your Firebase site to Cloud Run

-Since recently, Firebase has a convenient way to redirect some HTTP requests to a Cloud Run service.
+Since recently, Firebase has a convenient way to redirect some HTTP requests to a Managed Cloud Run service.
 To do so, the `firebase.json` file needs to configure the `rewrites` rule.
 Add a new `rewrite` rule like this as the first `rewrites` array element:
 ```json
 {
     "source": "/api/**",